helidon-io/helidon/docs/se/metrics/micrometer.md

 Note that the first config example is equivalent to the default Helidon Micrometer behavior; Helidon by default supports the Prometheus meter registry.

 The configuration keys that are valid for the `builtin-registries` child entries depend on the type of Micrometer meter registry.
-For example, support in Helidon for the [Prometheus meter registry][prometheus-meter-registry] respects the `prefix` configuration setting but other meter registries might not and might support other settings.
+For example, support in Helidon for the [Prometheus meter registry][prometheus-meter] respects the `prefix` configuration setting but other meter registries might not and might support other settings.
 Refer to the documentation for the meter registry you want to configure to find out what items apply to that registry type.

 Helidon does not validate the configuration keys you specify for meter registries.